Analysis | Of course Trump’s campaign can’t reject the idea that Trump might seek foreign assistance

 As questions about his interactions with Ukraine mounted last year, Trump specifically suggested to reporters that China should investigate Biden, yielding the sort of information at the heart of Wallace's question.

-The effort to leverage foreign assistance may be limited to Trump, either.
-The U.S. ambassador to Brazil is reported to have asked officials in that country to reduce tariffs on ethanol specifically in order to aid Trump's reelection.
+The effort to leverage foreign assistance may not be limited to Trump, either.
+The U.S. ambassador to Brazil is reported to have asked officials in that country to reduce tariffs on ethanol specifically to aid Trump’s reelection.

 On Sunday, Wallace pressed Miller on the question.